Dhagash1206/Dhagash-U24AI017/README.md

 roll no. - A20
 admission no. - U24AI01

-All code are posted in the respective branches experiment code is not uploaded orderwise by github
+All code are posted in the respective branches

 experiment code is not uploaded orderwise by github